 Tuffrets are not the most social of inhabitants of Crazgad, but they do love to dance, especially when they can get a partner to do the Crazgad-Tango.
 When not dancing, they enjoy the challenge of shimmying up cliffs where they hunt their favorite prey: Crazgadian-Eel-Lobsters.

-Guchu adult: Surprisingly sociable for the mathematically inclined, Guchus make wonderful engineers and party goers alike.
+Guchu adult: Surprisingly sociable for the hyper-focused, Guchus make wonderful engineers and party goers alike.
 In fact nobody engineers a party like a Guchu!
 Few creatures are very clear exactly what kind of translucent liquid Guchus live in, but whatever their secret goo is made of it grants and or amplifies Guchus telekinetic, abilities.

 A member of the 'wet-slime' family, Flublecks excrete a boat load of, well, whatever it is they leave trails of.
 Flublecks tend towards grouchiness and a general reluctance to move around much during most of the day but tend to be active and personable by night.

 Obinewts are friendly, if a bit calculating.
 They tend not to make close connections until they can have "a card to play" against that connection in a pinch.
 It is thought that this may be a survival mechanism developed in response to their inability to run far, or fast on such tiny legs.

 Komozzards are one of the quickest, and quietest lizords around and are known for accidentally freaking folks out by dexterously sitting next to them unnoticed.